Glossawy/TwitterCalcDemo/README.md

 1. Clone repository
 2. Go to project directory in terminal
 3. run 'gradlew build' and wait...
 4. A 'build' directory should be made.
+Go to build/libs
-Go to build -> libs 4a.
-Verify a jar file and a twitter logo is there
+5. Verify a jar file and a twitter logo is there
-5. The jar file is executable, just execute it in java and go (java -jar in terminal)
+6. The jar file is executable, just execute it in java and go (java -jar in terminal)

 ### Plagiarism
 ---

 - _**Please do not plagiarize, you only risk putting yourself in a bad position and potentially myself**_
-- _**Leading form point one, do not simple copy and paste, contact me for help if you really need it**_
+- _**Leading from point one, do not simple copy and paste, contact me for help if you really need it**_
-- _**This is meant to be a learning opportunity and tool!
+- _**This is meant to be a learning tool!
 DO NOT ABUSE IT!**_

 #### Copyright
 ---